-The department administers Ship Sanitation Certification (SSC) requirements on behalf of the
+The department administers Ship Sanitation Certification (SSC) requirements on behalf of the Department of Health.

 This is achieved by inspecting for and controlling animal vectors (rodents and mosquitoes), preventing the discharge of untreated ballast water, checking certification of potable water and sewage, and biosecurity measures for human carriers of disease.

 Ship Sanitation Control Exemption Certificates and Ship Sanitation Control Certificates are issued in accordance with Article 39 of the International Health Regulations (2005) (IHR).

-Ship sanitation certificates may be required for all vessels on international voyages that call at a port of a State that is a party to the IHR.
+Ship sanitation certificates may also be required for all vessels on international voyages that call at an international State port, other than Australian port, that is a party to the IHR.

 Validity of Ship Sanitation Certificates

-Ship sanitation inspections and issuing of subsequent certificates can only be issued at ports that are declared by the Director of Human Biosecurity on behalf of the Department of Health.
-These declared ship sanitation points (ports) are as follows:
+Ship sanitation inspections and issuing of subsequent certificates can only be issued at Australian ports that are declared by the Director of Human Biosecurity on behalf of the Department of Health.
+These declared ship sanitation points (ports) are:

 |No.||Australian State or Territory||Ports|

-|1||New South Wales (NSW)||Newcastle|
+|1||New South Wales (NSW)||Gold Coast|

-|2|| ||Port of Botany Bay|
+|3||Port of Botany Bay|

-|20||Western Australia (WA)||Albany|
+|21||Western Australia (WA)||Albany|

-|30||South Australia (SA)||Port Adelaide|
+|31||South Australia (SA)||Port Adelaide|

-|36||Northern Territory (NT)||Darwin|
+|37||Northern Territory (NT)||Darwin|

-|39||Christmas Island||Christmas Island|
+|40||Christmas Island||Christmas Island|